Candle Making Kit: Easy Apple Cider Candle Tins

 The Best of Autumn

-When it comes autumn, I try to squeeze every ounce of fall fun into the short months before winter covers us under a blanket of snow.
-Fall baking, bonfires, hayrack rides, the pumpkin patch, picking apples at our local orchard, and of course candle making.
+When it comes to autumn, I try to squeeze every ounce of fall fun into the short months before winter covers us under a blanket of snow.
+Our fall bucket list includes:

 Making these homemade apple cider candles just adds to the fall festivities.
 Candles are a great way to bring the seasons indoors.
 From moody mornings to cozy nights and everything in between – you can make a candle for every season.